Updated June 14, 2023

-As we know, Kubernetes helps us to automate the deployment, maintenance, operations, scheduling, and various operations of our application across the different clusters.
-Moreover, Kubernetes networking, as the name suggests it allows us to communicate with other Kubernetes components and also with each other; also Kubernetes is very much different from any other networking platform because it removes to do manual mapping of host port to the container ports.
-Kubernetes contains different components which describe the working of Kubernetes networking; in the coming section of the tutorial, we will see in detail how it works and its implantation for better understanding and clarity for the beginners.
+As we know, Kubernetes helps us automate our application’s deployment, maintenance, operations, scheduling, and various operations across the different clusters.
+Moreover, Kubernetes networking, as the name suggests, allows us to communicate with other Kubernetes components and also with each other; also, Kubernetes is very much different from any other networking platform because it removes to do manual mapping of host port to the container ports.
+Kubernetes contains different components which describe the working of Kubernetes networking; in the coming section of the tutorial, we will see in detail how it works and its implantation for better understanding and clarity for beginners.

 As we have already discussed, Kubernetes networking allows us to communicate with the different components.
 Also, networking in Kubernetes is very different; it removes a lot of manual work for the developers.
-In Kubernetes, we have so many core components which need to understand in order to get the concept behind Kubernetes networking; let’s see a few of the points below;
+In Kubernetes, we have so many core components which need to understand to get the concept behind Kubernetes networking; let’s see a few of the points below –

 These are the few points which majorly include in the Kubernetes networking concept.
-Kubernetes networking developed by Google, there are few points which we should keep in mind;
+Kubernetes networking developed by Google, there are a few points which we should keep in mind –

-1) We have an administrator who uses Kubernetes cluster networking in order to move between private, public, and hybrid cloud infrastructure.
+1. An administrator uses Kubernetes cluster networking to move between private, public, and hybrid cloud infrastructure.

 We also have different types of networking within Kubernetes, which we will discuss in the coming section of the tutorial.